tiksem/KotlinSpirit/README.md

 Note: `toRule` is used to convert the grammar to a rule.

 # Building advanced replacers
 Sometimes you need to create some advanced replace logic, so Parser repalce functions don't handle it.
 KotlinSpirit provides Replacer.
-It has similar functionality to regular expressions replacements using groups.
+It has similar functionality to regular expressions replacements with groups.
 To describe the functionality of Replacer let's discuss an example: We want to replace a string containing a list of Name LastName, followed by a list of integer, separated by ','.
 We want to repalce Name and LastName with initials and multiply all the integers twice.
 Let's create Repalcer for it.
 ```Kotlin
 val replacer = Replacer {
     val nameRange = range()